-It’s now official that Google is including page speed in their search algorithm.
-In this article I will explain why page speed is and always was an important ranking factor.
+It's now official that Google is including page speed in its search algorithm.
+In this article, I will explain why page speed is and always was an important ranking factor.

 Google's efforts to bring a better user experience to mobile